Common Career Mistakes and How to Avoid Them

 Strategies for Refocusing Negativity

-- Be aware of sustainability: Think about how you can contribute to sustainability through your work.
+- Be aware of sustainability: See how work contributes to sustainability.

 Overcommitting Workload

-Reduce Stress through:
+Reduce stress through:

 - Practicing Time Management Techniques